dijitaltrix/bastille-gocd-server/README.md

 ## Description
 A 'GoCD Server' assigns tasks a 'GoCD Agent'.

-By default this template will install the go-server under '/usr/local/gocd' and run as the 'gocd' user.
+By default this template will install the 'GoCD Server' under '/usr/local/gocd' and run as the 'gocd' user.

-You can download a template for your GoCD agents here: https://github.com/dijitaltrix/gocd-agent
+You can download a template for your 'GoCD Agents' here: https://github.com/dijitaltrix/gocd-agent